inrupt/solid-client-notifications-js/README.md

 `String.prototype.endsWith`.

 # Server support
-Unfortunately this client only works with Inrupt's ESS server, not with other Solid servers like NSS, PSS, CSS, TrinPod, and DexPod.
-We are looking at different options to resolve this in a next version; see https://github.com/inrupt/solid-client-notifications-js/issues/59 for more details.
+This client only works with Inrupt's ESS, providing secure notifications over Websockets.
+Unfortunately, this is not compatible with websockets notifications implemented by other Solid servers like NSS, PSS, CSS, TrinPod, and DexPod.
+These servers websocket notifications they are based on [Solid Websockets API](https://github.com/solid/solid-spec/blob/master/api-websockets.md), a specification not recommended for secure messaging.
+We are looking at different options to help developers get their apps working securely across all Solid servers. https://github.com/inrupt/solid-client-notifications-js/issues/59 for more details.

 # Installation